-Boxer Amir Khan has teamed up with a humanitarian charity from Wakefield to lead a special aid convoy to help refugees in Greece.
+Boxer Amir Khan and Wakefield charity Penny Appeal lead aid convoy to help refugees in Greece.

 The seven van convoy, packed with donated food, clothes, hygiene items and sleeping bags, departed today, (Tuesday) from his gym in Bolton, bound for a 2,000 mile journey to Athens.